tenzaicbt/reconshell/README.md

       | | \ \  __/ (_| (_) | | | |    ____) | | | |  __/ | |
       |_|  \_\___|\___\___/|_| |_|____|____/|_| |_|\___|_|_|

 ReconShell is a compact, extensible port-scanning toolkit inspired by tools like nmap.
-It provides multiple scanning modes (TCP connect, SYN, UDP), service/version detection, and a compact CLI UI with msfconsole-style visual cues.
+It provides multiple scanning modes (TCP connect, SYN, UDP), service/version detection and a compact CLI UI with msfconsole-style visual cues.

    Highlights